 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) It is that time of year; graduation season, and in Arviat, (interpretation) there will be some graduations from the John Arnalukjuaq High School in the next couple of days.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) It is that time of year, graduation season, and in Arviat, (interpretation) there will be some graduates from the John Arnalukjuaq High School in the next couple of days.
 There are potential grads, (interpretation) of which there are 37 in total.
-I will state all their names and I share in celebrating this event with them and their parents, and I gratefully thank all of their teachers. (interpretation ends) The potential grads in Arviat are:
+I will state all their names and I share in celebrating this event with them and I thank their parents and all of their teachers. (interpretation ends) The potential grads in Arviat are:

 - Holden Aggark

 - J.J.
 Aggark

 - Jonathan Ahmak

 - Peter Akammak

 - Charlotte Aliktiluk

 - Mary Rose Anayuinak

 - Jayden Angalik

 - Malla Anoee

 - Peter Aulatjut

 - Rosanna Arnarauyak

 - Johnathan Campbell

 - Jaime Copland

 - Christian Curley

 - Hunter Curley

 - Neason Curley

 - Casey Hapanak

 - Destiny Ikakhik

 - Maya Illnik

 - Moses Illungiayok

 - Caroline Ishalook

 - Keenan Issakiark

 - Peter Ivunirjuk

 - Quentin Kablutisak

 - Jacob Karlak

 - Daniel Kigusiutnak

 - Irena Komak

 - Thayer Komakjuak

 - Ryan Koomak

 - Brad Kritaqliluk

 - Arnaluk Manik

 - Jocelyn Nagiyak

 - Garreth Qanatsiaq

 - Ann-Marie Shamee

 - Batista Sinnisiak

 - Colin Jr. Suluk

 - Stella Suluk, and last but not least,

-- Brayden Sulurayok